 Serbia is the largest agricultural market in the Western Balkans, with strong agricultural production and food processing tradition.
 The food processing industry accounts for approximately one-third of the entire processing industry in Serbia.
 Currently, there are more than 5,000 food businesses active in Serbia.
 Approximately 95 percent are micro, small, or medium-sized enterprises.
 The industry employs around 100,000 people and is one of the rare examples of sectors that have not been hit adversely by the economic crisis over the past few years.
 The largest subsectors by value are dairy, meat, fruits, vegetables, and the confectionery industry.
-Serbia needs to make further changes to its regulatory policy, mainly in accordance with the 2022 European Commission (E.C.)
-Annual Progress Report for Serbia published on October 12, 2022, https://neighbourhood-enlargement.ec.europa.eu/serbia-report-2022_en https://ec.europa.eu/neighbourhood-enlargement/serbia-report-2021_en.
-The E.C.
-Progress Report pointed out same as previous years that there was no progress on adopting the framework legislation on genetically modified organisms that should be aligned with the E.U. acquis.
-Serbia should complete WTO access by adopting an amended law on genetically modified organisms and complete remaining bilateral market access negotiations.
-Serbia has free trade agreements with the European Union, Turkey, the Eurasian Economic Union (EAEU) that consists of Russia, Belarus, Kazakhstan, Armenia, and Kyrgyzstan.
+Serbia needs to make further changes to its regulatory policy, mainly in accordance with the 2023 European Commission (E.C.)
+Annual Progress Report for Serbia published on November 8, 2023, https://neighbourhood-enlargement.ec.europa.eu/serbia-report-2023_en.
+According to the report Serbia made limited progress overall.
+The capacity to pursue key challenges in trade policy needs to be strengthened, in particular to move forward with accession to the World Trade Organization (WTO), where again no progress was made.
+In October 2023, Serbia provided an updated list of actions to be taken in the context of the WTO accession process as part of the action plan on its remaining legislative alignment with the EU acquis.
+In the coming year, Serbia should in adopt a WTO-compliant law on genetically modified organisms, so as to move forward with remaining bilateral market access negotiations and to move towards finalization of its accession to the WTO.
+Serbia has free trade agreements with the European Union, Turkey, and the Eurasian Economic Union (EAEU) which consists of Russia, Belarus, Kazakhstan, Armenia, and Kyrgyzstan.
 It is also a signatory to the Central European Free Trade Agreement (CEFTA) and Open Balkan Initiative Agreement (North Macedonia, Albania, and Serbia).
-Total agricultural imports from the United States for CY2021 were valued at \$25 million, approximately 8.7 percent higher than in CY2020.
-The major obstacle of stronger demand growth for the U.S. agriculture and food products are the high customs tariffs (5-30 percent customs import tax) that are reducing U.S. market share in Serbia.
+Total agricultural imports from the United States for CY2022 were valued at \$19.6 million, approximately 17 percent lower than in CY2021, when U.S. export was \$23.5 million.
+The major obstacle to stronger demand growth for U.S. agriculture and food products is the high customs tariffs (5-30 percent customs import tax) that are reducing U.S. market share in Serbia.
 U.S. agro-food exports consisted mainly of almonds, corn, sunflower seeds, vegetable planting seeds, dietetic foods, concentrated proteins without dairy fats, alcoholic drinks, frozen fish and seafood, snacks, and fruits.
 Section I: Food Laws: